Frequently asked questions about our photo lab services and processing film.

 If you know you’re shooting the right speed film in the right lighting conditions and your shutter is working fine, your film may not be advancing within the camera.
 To make sure your film is advancing within the camera when the back door is closed, simply locate the rewind crank on your camera and watch it as you turn the advance wheel.
 The rewind crank should spin as you advance the film.

 If you submit a roll to us for develop/scan or develop/scan/print orders and it produces no images, we will issue a voucher for future processing.
 The voucher will be returned with your negatives and has no cash value.
+Lost vouchers cannot be replaced or honored.
+A voucher is not issued for “develop only” rolls.

 General information (4)